 Preheat the oven to 375℉ (190°C).
 Grease and flour (or use non-stick spray) in an 8-inch springform pan.
 Set aside.

-In a medium mixing bowl, sift or whisk together 1¼ cup of all-purpose flour (175 grams), ½ cup of cornmeal (medium or coarse), 2 teaspoons of baking powder and ½ teaspoon of salt.
+In a medium mixing bowl, sift or whisk together 1¼ cups of all-purpose flour (175 grams), ½ cup of cornmeal (medium or coarse), 2 teaspoons of baking powder and ½ teaspoon of salt.
 Set aside.

 In a large bowl, whisk together 2 eggs with ½ cup of sugar.
-Add 6 tablespoons of olive oil (regular), the zest of one organic orange and ½ cup of orange juice.
+Add 6 tablespoons of olive oil (regular), the zest of one organic orange, and ½ cup of orange juice.
 Whisk to combine properly together.

 Add the dry ingredients to the wet ingredients and combine with a wooden or rubber spoon.
-Do not over mix.
+Do not over-mix.

-Transfer batter to prepared pan.
+Transfer the batter to the prepared pan.

 As an optional step, sprinkle with 1 tablespoon of turbinado (or raw) sugar.